mabryson/slavetoalg/README.md

-# slavetoalg
-Slave to the Algorithm studio 2020
+# Slave to the Algorithm studio 2020

-# Hello
+# Nice to meet ya, I'm Maddy :-)